gfacciol/pvflip/README.md

-# Running the program, no need for system-wise installation:
+# Running the program.
+No need for system-wise installation:

     > v.py image_file